pleabargain/decision-tree-when-to-escalate/memory-bank/activeContext.md

 - Created local testing scripts (test-local.bat and test-local.sh)
 - Set up .env.local file for local development
 - Updated README.md with deployment information
+- Removed Interaction History section from clinerules.md while preserving repository URLs
+- Created GitHub repository at https://github.com/pleabargain/decision-tree-when-to-escalate
+- Pushed local repository to GitHub
+- Deployed the application to Vercel at decision-tree-when-to-escalate.vercel.app

 ## Next Steps

-1. **GitHub Repository Setup**
-   - Create a new GitHub repository
-   - Push the local repository to GitHub
-   - Configure repository settings

-2. **Supabase Setup**
+1. **Supabase Setup**
    - Create a new Supabase project
    - Run the schema.sql script to set up the database schema
    - Generate API keys for the application
    - Configure row-level security policies

-3. **Vercel Deployment**
-   - Create a new Vercel project
+2. **Integration with Supabase**
-   - Connect to the GitHub repository
+   - Update the application to use the Supabase backend
-   - Configure environment variables
+   - Configure environment variables in Vercel for Supabase connection
-   - Deploy the application

-All the necessary files and documentation have been prepared to facilitate these steps.
-The user can now follow the detailed instructions in DEPLOYMENT_STEPS.md to complete the deployment process.
+   - Test the connection to ensure data is being retrieved correctly
+   - Implement error handling for API calls

+The application has been successfully deployed to Vercel at decision-tree-when-to-escalate.vercel.app.
+The next step is to set up the Supabase backend and connect it to the deployed application.

 3. **Integration**
    - Update the application to use the Supabase backend